Clomance/CatEngine/book/EN/audio.md

 # Working with engine's functions

-Makes possible to selectively operate tracks with both playlist and storage.
+Makes it possible to selectively operate tracks with both playlist and storage.

 For example, it's possible to load a two-channel track and play only one channel.
 ```